Skip to main content

 What is Construction Accounting Software?

-Construction accounting software is type of accounting software designed specifically for the construction industry.
-It helps company contractors, builders, and project managers track job costs, manage payroll, handle subcontractor billing, and maintain compliance with industry standards like AIA and certified payroll reporting.
+Construction accounting software is a specialized tool designed to help company contractors, builders, and project managers accurately track job costs, manage payroll, handle subcontractor billing, and maintain compliance with standards like AIA billing and certified payroll reporting.

 Features of Construction Accounting Software